gerzsd/frmod/README.md

 # frmod - Frequency ratio modeller
 Landslide susceptibility analysis of raster grids using a frequency ratio model style approach.

-The frequency ratio analysis is a probabilistic method for landslide susceptibility assessment.
+The script uses a probabilistic method for landslide susceptibility assessment.
 It assumes, that landslide-affected areas in the future will have similar terrain and environmental conditions to the already landslide-affected areas.
 The inputs of the analysis are the landslide sample areas and the continuous or categorical data layers of the analyzed variables.
 The method works with raster grids.
+The analysis has two variations, the frequency ratio and the likelihood ratio.
-**The steps of the analysis:**
+The steps of the analysis:

 1. Partition the study area into landslide and non-landslide subareas
-2. Compute the frequency distribution of the analyzed variables for both areas
+2. Compute the frequency distribution of the analyzed variables for the landslide, the non-landslide, and the total area
+3. Compute the ratios (weights)
+- Frequency ratio: Take the ratio of the landslide and total area frequency distributions - *the frequency ratio* - for each analyzed variable
-3. Take the ratio of the landslide and non-landslide frequency distributions - the frequency ratio - for each analyzed variable
+- Likelihood ratio: Take the ratio of the landslide and non-landslide frequency distributions - *the likelihood ratio* - for each analyzed variable
-4. Create the frequency ratio grids: assign the frequency ratios to the corresponding values of the analyzed variable grids
+4. Create the **weighted grids**: assign the ratios to the corresponding values of the analyzed variable grids
-5. Get the landslide susceptibility grid: average the frequency ratio grids
+5. Get the landslide **susceptibility grid**: average the **weighted grids**

 The frmod script uses k-fold cross validation with random splits to evaluate the results.
 1. The landslide area is split into equal sized parts, called splits.